Haier: International expansion

 In Southeast Asia, Haier opened production facilities in Indonesia in 1996 and the Philippines in 1997 and failed in an attempt to enter the Thai market due to the presence of local competitors.

 Haier entered the US market in 1999.
 In the US it focused upon two niche markets in compact refrigerators and electric wine cellars.
 Haier began to manufacture full-sized refrigerators for North American market.
 This would bring it into direct competition with established American companies GE, Whirlpool, Frigidaire, and Maytag.
 As part of its strategy, Haier built a production facility in the United States at Camden, South Carolina, opened in 2000.
-By 2002, US revenues reached USD $200 million, still small compared to its overall revenue of $7 billion.
+By 2002, US revenues reached US$200 million, still small compared to its overall revenue of $7 billion.
 Also in 2002, Haier moved into the Greenwich Savings Bank Building in midtown Manhattan.
 Formerly the headquarters for the Greenwich Savings Bank, the 52000 sqft building was built in 1924 in the neo-classical style.

 Production facilities were constructed in Pakistan in 2002 (see Haier Pakistan) and Jordan in 2003.
 In Africa, Haier has plants in five countries: Tunisia, Nigeria, Egypt, Algeria and South Africa.
 The company also purchased a Meneghetti's factory in Italy and began placing its products in European retail chains, either under its own brand or under OEM agreements with foreign partners.

+Haier entered the Japanese market in 2002 and formed a product development alliance with Sanyo Electric in 2007, focusing on refrigerators.
+This marked Haier Group’s first international collaboration of its kind.
+Following the completion of the acquisition and integration of Sanyo Electric’s relevant operations in 2012, Haier launched the AQUA brand alongside the Haier brand and established Haier Asia R&D.